apache/nuttx/boards/risc-v/rv32m1/rv32m1-vega/README.txt

 Configuration Sub-directories
 ========

-Nuttx of All configurations in rv32m1-vega/configs can be compiled by the generic GNU RVG Toolchain and OPEN ISA Toolchain.
+NuttX of all configurations in rv32m1-vega/configs can be compiled by the generic GNU RVG Toolchain and OPEN ISA Toolchain.

 buttons